 - From time to time we may undertake surveys of our visitors or invite visitors to participate in research projects in order to improve our services.

 Where you have given consent to the processing of your data you may withdraw it at any time.
-See our General privacy information for further details.
+See our General privacy information section “What rights to you have in relation to your personal information” for further details.

 - As a public authority we may also process your personal data where it is necessary for the performance of our Public Task.